waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Violet City Intel
 - An Officer mentioned I should visit SPROUT TOWER.
 - **DOOR**: A traversable warp tile leading into or out of a building.

+# Object Mechanics
+- Pokémon can hold items.
+A Pokémon received in a trade might be holding an item.